doasync/redux-thunk-generators/README.md

 });
 ```

-You will know when your action is done.
-Yep, nice)

-See source code for more information ;)
+Yep, nice) Tell your friend.

 ## Author

 @doasync

+See source code for more information.